-In October 2023, the Company's our Board of Directors approved a share repurchase program (the "October 2023 Repurchase Program") providing for the repurchase of shares of common stock in an aggregate amount of up to \$200,000, excluding commissions and transaction fees.
+In October 2023, our Board of Directors approved a share repurchase program (the "October 2023 Repurchase Program") providing for the repurchase of shares of common stock in an aggregate amount of up to \$200,000, excluding commissions and transaction fees.
 The October 2023 Repurchase Program may be suspended, terminated, or modified at any time for any reason.
-During the three and six months ended March 31, 2024 June 30, 2024, the Company no shares of common stock were repurchased and cancelled no shares of common by the Company under the October 2023 Repurchase Program.
-As of March 31, 2024 June 30, 2024, the remaining amount of common stock authorized for repurchases was \$150.0 million.
+During the three and six nine months ended June 30, 2024 September 30, 2024, no shares of common stock were repurchased and cancelled by the Company under the October 2023 Repurchase Program.
+As of June 30, 2024 September 30, 2024, the remaining amount of common stock authorized for repurchases was \$150.0 million.